-Is same day delivery emphasis by retailers matching customer priorities this holiday season?
+Is same day delivery retailer emphasis matching customer priorities?

 Same Day Delivery options remain firmly in the news as just under three weeks remain until Christmas in what promises to be the busiest year yet for online retailers.
 Some analysts are predicting that for the U.S. this will be the year where online shopping totals exceed traditional bricks and mortar retailing for the first time ever and those who have added same day delivery choices look to secure a piece of that growing trend.